abishekaditya/DesignPatterns/README.md

 Any comments and suggestions are welcome.
 If you want to add a new design pattern implementation, just follow the naming convention, fork my repo and submit a pull request.
 Same goes for any improvements and modifications.

+This was created as a C# alternative to Java while reading https://www.oreilly.com/library/view/head-first-design/0596007124/ <- take a look at it if anything confuses you.

 ## Types of Design Patterns
 ---------------------------
 There are three kinds of Design Patterns: